 The 3K Project encourages the networks of civil society, personal involvement, and the courage to raise one’s own voice through photography to bridge different communities together based on the values of freedom of expression and respect.
 In view of the numerous areas of conflict in the world, this photography initiative yields a sense of fraternity beyond borders and is exemplary of never giving up hope for peace.

 The 3K Project is free and open to all photographers living in the USA, Iraq, Iran, Syria, Yemen, Libya, Sudan and Somalia.
+You do not need to be a professional photographer or shoot on a professional camera to participate in the 3K Project!

 Photographers can submit up to 10 images representing the different aspects of daily life within a 3km perimeter.